buddemat/sds011lib/README.md

     doxygen

 As configured in the `Doxygen` file, a folder `./doxydoc` will be created.
-In this folder will be two subfolders `html` and `latex`.
+In this folder will be a subfolder `html`.
-To view the documentation, you can e.g. open the file `index.html` in the `html` folder.
+To view the documentation, you open the file `index.html` in that folder.

 ## Known Issues
 The library is not yet completely implemented.